 - Defining specific roles people can volunteer for

-When you create a Volunteer Signup page, you will be taken to the Volunteer Settings > Settings page.
+When you create a Volunteer Signup page, you will be taken to the Volunteer Settings > Basics page.

 When people are taking action on your site, you can give them the option to express interest in volunteering.
 Those people will be directed to the site’s primary volunteer page to provide more info.